Trickst3rz/OpenGL-Voxel-Engine/README.md

 # Procedural Terrain - 3D Voxel Engine

-One Paragraph of project description goes here

-## This is my final year project that I have decided to do, creating a 3D Graphics Renderer from scratch using OpenGL.
+## This is my final year project that I have decided to do, creating a Procedural Generation of Voxel Terrain from scratch using OpenGL.

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.